-Literature on hippotherapy is limited, consisting primarily of small uncontrolled case series, and anecdotal evidence.
-It is not known if hippotherapy has clinically significant treatment impact.
+Evidence is lacking to determine if hippotherapy has a clinically significant treatment impact.
 No published studies are available addressing long-term efficacy.

 Kwon, J., Chang, H., Yi, S., Lee, J., Shin, H., & Kim, Y. (2015).
 Effect of hippotherapy on gross motor function in children with cerebral palsy: a randomized controlled trial.
 Journal of Alternative & Complementary Medicine, 21 (1), 15-21.
 Abstract retrieved July 19, 2016 from PubMed database.

 Lee, C., Kim, S., & Yong, M. (2014).
 Effects of hippotherapy on recovery of gait and balance ability in patients with stroke.
 Journal of Physical Therapy Science, 26, 309-311.
 (Level 3 evidence)

 Lindroth, J., Sullivan, J., & Silkwood-Sherer, D. (2015).
 Does hippotherapy affect use of sensory information for balance in people with multiple sclerosis?
 Physiotherapy Theory and Practice, 31 (8), 575-581.
 Abstract retrieved July 20, 2016 from PubMed database.